 Note: When you first connect the power adapter to your MacBook, an indicator light on the MagSafe connector starts to glow.
-An amber light indicates that power is going to the battery.
-A green light indicates that no power is going to the battery, which can mean the battery is fully charged or is not installed.
+An amber light indicates that the battery is charging.
+A green light indicates that the battery is fully charged or is not installed.
 If you don't see a light, make sure the connector is seated properly.